Kong/docs.konghq.com/app/_src/deck/reference/deck_file_patch.md

 ## Flags

 `--format`
-:  output format: yaml or json (Default: `"yaml"`)
+:  Output format: yaml or json.
+(Default: `"yaml"`)

 `-h`, `--help`
-:  help for patch (Default: `false`)
+:  Help for patch.
+(Default: `false`)

 `-o`, `--output-file`
-:  output file to write.
-Use - to write to stdout (Default: `"-"`)
+:  Output file to write to.
+Use `-` to write to stdout.
+(Default: `"-"`)

 `--selector`
-:  json-pointer identifying element to patch (can be specified more than once)
+:  json-pointer identifying the element to patch.
+Repeat for multiple selectors.

 `-s`, `--state`
 :  decK file to process.
-Use - to read from stdin (Default: `"-"`)
+Use `-` to read from stdin.
+(Default: `"-"`)

 `--value`
-:  a value to set in the selected entry in format <key:value> (can be specified more than once)
+:  A value to set in the selected entry in `<key:value>` format.
+Can be specified multiple times.